Table of Contents

 - The Role of Eicosanoids in Allergic Reactions

-Arachidonic acid (Latin Arachis: “peanut”) belongs to the family of lipids, more specifically, the fatty acids.
+Arachidonic acid (Latin, Arachis: ‘peanut’) belongs to the family of lipids, more specifically, the fatty acids.
 By definition, fatty acids consist of hydrocarbon chains of different lengths, with a carboxylic acid group (-COOH), which is present physiologically in its dissociated form (-COO–).
-Carboxylic acids with a chain length of four or more carbon atoms are referred to as fatty acids.
+Carboxylic acids with a chain length of 4 or more carbon atoms are referred to as fatty acids.

-In chemical nomenclature, the terms cis-∆5,8,11,14-arachidonic acid and eicosatetraenoic acid are used as a synonym for arachidonic acid.
+In chemical nomenclature, the terms cis-∆-5,8,11,14-arachidonic acid and eicosatetraenoic acid are used as synonyms for arachidonic acid.

 In contrast to the fully saturated arachidonic acid (eicosanoic acid, C20:0), which can be isolated from peanuts, C20:4-arachidonic acid is not found in any plant.
-Humans can acquire arachidonic acid through animal fats in food, or synthesize it from the essential omega-6 fatty acid linoleic acid through the intermediates γ-linolenic acid and dihomo-y-linolenic acid.
+Humans can acquire arachidonic acid through animal fats in food, or synthesize it from the essential omega-6 fatty acid – linoleic acid – through the intermediates γ-linolenic acid and dihomo-γ-linolenic acid.
 Thus, arachidonic acid is semi-essential.

 Physiologically, arachidonic acid is inactive and is present in the esterified form, bound to membranes as phospholipids.
-Eicosanoid biosynthesis begins when:
+Eicosanoid biosynthesis begins in the event of: